Celtic68/grbUniformOrdering/WeeklyReflection.md

 I now have the index page, login, and logout functionality all working.
 I also redid the navigation menus to take advantage of Bootstrap 4 formatting and tested through the site for navigation.
 The next piece will be to get sha-1 hashing set up for the passwords and then deploy the current state of the application to AWS.
+I also need to set up security on the user and admin pages to force the user to the login screen.